Ibrahimnalmanaseer/reading-notes/401/Class-29.md

 SSH, or Secure Shell Protocol, is a remote administration protocol that allows users to access, control, and modify their remote servers over the internet.

+## Why Is SSH Used?
+Secure Shell (SSH for short) is a network communication protocol that makes it possible for two computers to communicate with one another.
+SSH also makes data transfers possible between two computers.